sabitertan/BlazorBarcodeScanner/README.md

 ### Supported Formats
 This library uses auto-detect feature of zxing-js library.
 It supports variety of barcode types.
 For more information: [zxing-js supported types](https://github.com/zxing-js/library#supported-formats)

+### ImageCapture Support
+This library uses Media API's ImageCapture, this is an experimental feauture on Firefox.
+You may want to implement [ImageCapture Polyfill](https://github.com/GoogleChromeLabs/imagecapture-polyfill) in order to use image capturing feature.